evgenyb/aks-workshops/04-gitops-in-aks-with-flux/labs/lab-04/readme.md

 ✔ fetched revision: main/7657e4a6680283f530b618d5afb31542dd4a9f05
 ```

-Note that we referenced `iac-ws4-lab04` secret created at the step 1.
+Note that here we referenced `iac-ws4-lab04` secret created at the step 1.

 ## Task #4 - use `flux cli` to generate `GitRepository` manifest

-Somtimes you only want to generate k8s manifest withtou actually creating resource in Kubernetes.
-You can still use `flux create source git` command, but with `--export` flag.
+Sometimes, you only want to generate k8s manifest without actually creating resource in Kubernetes.
+You can still use `flux create source git` command, but with additional `--export` flag.

 ```bash
 # Make sure that you are inside iac-ws4-lab04 repo folder